-When Will Financial Aid Disburse?
+When Will Financial Aid Money Disburse?

-Tuition and fees are due by the University’s published payment deadline, normally the end of the second week of classes.
+Tuition and fees are due by the University’s published payment deadline which is normally the end of the second week of classes.
 However, qualifying students are able to postpone payment until the deferred fee payment deadline.
 The assumption with students receiving a deferment is that tuition and fees will be paid once the student’s financial aid disburses.
 For help in determining if you qualify for a tuition and fee deferment, please review the following.

-UF currently does not have a payment plan, you can make payments but you will have a hold and a $100.00 late payment fee on your record until the balance is paid.
-The hold will prevent you from receiving university services such as obtaining grades or registering.
+Note: students awarded federal loans must accept those loans before the regular tuition and fee payment deadline in order to qualify for a deferment.
+UF currently does not have a payment plan.
+You can make payments but you will have a hold and a $100.00 late payment fee on your student record until the balance is paid.
+The hold will prevent you from receiving university services, including registering or obtaining grades.

 Deferral for Books

 Students who receive financial aid may be eligible to use the UF Bookstore Deferred Payment Program to obtain books and supplies before financial aid awards are received and classes begin.
 Usually, this allows for a $500 credit for books and supplies from the UF bookstore per semester for eligible students.
-More information is available here.

 Students are responsible for paying their rent or obtaining a rent deferment prior to the rent due date to avoid any late charges.
 A $125 late charge will apply if the deferment is secured after the rent due date.
 Housing rent deferment is different from a tuition deferment and can only be granted by the student applying online on the Housing Portal or by UF Housing staff.
-For more information, click here.